You’ve been lied to about writing.

 If you want to know the truth, read on.

-Inspiration may grab you by the collar and refuse to let you go.
+Once you understand the lies about writing and know better than to believe them, inspiration may grab you by the collar and refuse to let you go!

 Lie #1: Writing can only be a hobby, not a career.

 It’s true that writing is a hobby for a lot of people, but don’t let anyone tell you that writing can’t make a living as a writer.
 That’s one of the lies about writing that you shouldn’t believe.

 You absolutely can make a career out of writing.

 And a good living at that.